Ten Top Tips for a better LinkedIn Profile

 Explain why it is a good idea.
 Then, they just might take that action.

-But make sure you make it easy - don't say 'email me' without providing the address right there, or 'call me' without putting the number or the skype link right there.
+But make sure you make it easy - don't say 'email me' without providing the address right there, or 'call me' without putting the number or the booking link right there.

-Don't make people search for the next step, make them click again or click off LinkedIn, or take them to some place elsewhere on the page.
+Don't make people search for the next step, make them click again or click off LinkedIn.
+Don't point them to some place elsewhere.
 Get on with it.
 Pronto.

-- Tip: Add links that have specific end results such as a free download, booking page or letting prospects book an appointment to your Experience sections.
+- Tip: Add links that have specific end results.
+Such as a free download, a demo request page, or letting prospects book an appointment.
+Add these to your about and experience sections.